-To be eligible for NMW benefits, an unmarried, unemancipated teen parent must be living with a parent, legal guardian, a responsible relative, or in an approved adultsupervised setting.

-For the purposes of this requirement, a teen parent is an individual who has not reached the age of 18.
+An unmarried, unemancipated teen parent must be living with a parent, legal guardian, a responsible relative, or in an approved adult-supervised setting.
+For the purpose of this requirement, a teen parent is an individual who has not reached the age of 18.
 A teen parent and his or her dependent child(ren) living in an adult-supervised setting do not have to be related to the adult providing the supervision.

-A parent or specified relative who fails to report, within ten days, the departure from the home of a child is individually ineligible, and the benefit group may be subject to the payment sanctions set forth in Section XIII.
+A parent or specified relative who fails to report within 10 days, the departure from the home of a child is individually ineligible, and the benefit group may be subject to the payment sanctions set forth in Section 8.